Rethinking a dull parking

 Site plan for the new mixed-use development.

-Amager Commons moves in creating a green urban district.
+Amager Commons moves in creating an urban district with nature between the buildings.

 An urban structure in human scale, fine-tuned to its neighbors.